helidon-io/helidon/examples/dbclient/pokemons/README.md

 To switch between JDBC drivers:

 - Uncomment the appropriate dependency in `pom.xml`
-- Uncomment the configuration section in `application.yaml` and comment out the current one
+- Uncomment the configuration section in `application.yaml` and comment out the threadContext one

 ## Build